https://graduate.earth.miami.edu/index.html

 Final Report

 The final graduation requirements include a written report and an oral presentation.
-The final report is not a summary of involvement but rather a contributory assessment of the experience, including developmental insight and a summary of any research performed.
+The Final Report is not a summary of involvement but rather a contributory assessment of the student's independent project, including developmental insight and a summary of any research performed.
 Copies of the final, approved report should be distributed as follows:

 • One electronic copy to each member of the student’s committee